Skyla Patient assistance program

 - Have abnormal vaginal bleeding

-- Have an untreated pelvic infection
+- Have an untreated pelvic or genital infection

-- Have breast or uterine cancer
+- Have cervix or uterine cancer

 - Have uterine fibroid tumors